 Across Scale

-From the Stars to the Atoms: Discovering the Wonders of the Nanoworld
+From Stars to Atoms: Discovering the Wonders of Nanoworld

 In high school, I was fascinated by astronomy and used telescopes to gaze at the vast cosmos.
 Now, as a materials scientist, I use electron microscopes to explore the tiny realm of atoms and molecules.
 Studying the nanoscale is not only a way to satisfy our curiosity, but also a means to create new technologies that can improve our lives.
 We are on an exciting journey to the frontiers of science and innovation, and hopefully, we will reach them with compassion and not conflict.